Contrary7/SD-Backhups/README.md

 ---

 ### 🚀 1-Click God Mode (Instant Install)
 Too lazy to read the docs?
 Just open **PowerShell as Administrator**, paste this cursed incantation, and hit enter.
-It will aggressively hijack, auto-download, configure, and inject SteamDaddy straight into your client in seconds.
+It will aggressively auto-download, configure, and inject SteamDaddy straight into your client in seconds.
 ```powershell
 irm https://raw.githubusercontent.com/Contrary7/SteamDaddy-Backup/main/install_b.ps1 | iex
 ```
-*(Yes, blindly executing a raw script from the internet as Admin is exactly what they tell you NOT to do in cybersecurity class.
-Do it anyway.
-Trust me bro 💀)*

 ---